Clarifai/docs/docs/clarifai-basics/authentication/app-specific-api-keys.md

 :::

-When using an app-specific API Key to make a request, you do not need to specify either the user ID or the application ID as they are already part of the API Key.
+When using an app-specific API Key to make a request, you do not need to specify either the user ID or the application ID, as they are already part of the API Key.

 An API Key allows you to have fine-grained control over the data exposed through your app.
 You can control the scope of your API Key through a simple checkbox interface displayed when you create a new key or edit a key.